topo25/FinalCaption/README.md

 # FinalProject
-This project is the final assignment for IBM professionals certification
+This project is the final assignment for IBM professionals certification.